Complete Guide to Estate and Gift Taxation

 c.
 Identifying custodianship under the uniform acts and determining how an estate can be tax beneficial to taxpayers.

-3. Recognize the impact of retirement planning postponement noting the importance of early planning using the author’s suggested step process, specify a balance sheet method to plan retirement, determine how to diversify portfolios by balancing liquid and nonliquid assets, and identify the purpose of savings noting strategies to save.
+3. Recognize the impact of retirement planning postponement identifying the importance of early planning using the author’s suggested step process, specify a balance sheet method to plan retirement, determine how to diversify portfolios by balancing liquid and nonliquid assets, and identify the purpose of savings and strategies to save.

 After studying the materials in Chapter 1, answer the exam questions 1 to 9.